TurtleZhong/msckf_mono/src/msckf_mono/README.md

 next target: A ros node that can extract the feature and tracking the feature with the consecutive image from the datasets.

+2018.03.11 finish the target.

+next target: advertise the Tracking information and the image.
+DO NOT USE opencv to show the image. please use rqt or rviz.